-Call me a little biased, but today's ultrasound technology is remarkable.
+Today's ultrasound technology is truly remarkable.
 In the past 24 years that I’ve practiced, I’ve seen ultrasound improve by leaps and bounds in its capabilities and potential to improve patient care.
 Contrast enhanced ultrasound, tissue harmonic imaging, elastography and other technologies have revolutionized how we see inside the human body and make diagnoses.

 What hasn't changed in more than two decades is that sonographers are still getting hurt performing their craft.

 Now, I don’t mean to say that manufacturers haven't made strides in making ultrasound equipment more ergonomically friendly.
 More machines have control panels that turn side-to-side and up-and-down, and our tables are more adjustable than ever before.
 But we're still not quite there yet; sonographers are still scanning in pain.

 Portables are becoming even more common as hospitals grow and split departments into elegant outpatient centers and in-patient programs that are completely mobile.
 And how many sonographers still don’t take the time to change the table height?

 There is a physical cost to work-related musculoskeletal disorders (WRMSKD), and there is a financial cost as well.
 For example, a height-adjustable stretcher can cost $7,000.
 Without one, a sonographer can easily injure his/her back and miss 12 weeks or more of work—at the cost of $40,000 for a temp to be hired, plus potential disability payments and lost productivity.